 6. Money Flow

 Sticking to your budget is essential.
-Understanding and having a better understanding of the money flow (in and out) will help set your deadlines, schedule payments accordingly, and stay organized.
+Understanding the money flow (in and out) will help set your deadlines, schedule payments accordingly, and stay organized.

 Work with a range and add padding.
 We have amazing wedding budget handling tips here that will help you manage.